 "Marcel Breuer and Postwar America" offers a new picture of postwar modernism, along with the pleasure of looking at compelling drawings and photographs culled from the archive.
 It results from an innovative collaboration mobilizing archives and special collections in research and teaching.
 The exhibition emerged from a seminar I taught with visiting professor Barry Bergdoll at the School of Architecture in fall 2010.
 Each of the case studies was selected, researched, and curated by one of the students in the course, supported by the Special Collections Research Center of Syracuse University Library, which holds the Marcel Breuer Papers.
 The Installation was designed and build by faculty members Jon Lott and Brett Snyder with a team of students and staff.

 The catalogue documents the outcome of these partnerships in researching, teaching, curating, designing, building, and learning from Breuer.

 Bergdoll, Barry and Massey, Jonathan, "Marcel Breuer and Postwar America" (2011).
-Full list of publications from School of Architecture.
-Paper 215.
+School of Architecture - All Scholarship.
+215.